ajonesb/react-native-football-scoreboard/README.md

-# react-native-football-scoreboard

-## Football World Cup Score Board
+## React Native Football World Cup Score Board

 This is a React Native application that is based on a live Football World Cup Score Board that shows matches and scores.